MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ## Introduction

-Surface Enterprise Management Mode (SEMM) enables IT admins to secure and manage Surface Dock 2 ports by configuring UEFI settings in a Windows installer configuration package (.MSI file) deployed to compatible Surface devices across a corporate environment.
+Surface Enterprise Management Mode (SEMM) enables IT admins to secure and manage Surface Dock 2 ports by configuring UEFI settings in a Windows Installer configuration package (.msi file) deployed to compatible Surface devices across a corporate environment.

 ### Supported devices